 - in accordance with a direction or authorisation given by the investigating entity that is investigating the disclosure

-- to the extent necessary for the purpose of taking lawful action in relation to the conduct that is the subject of the disclosure including disciplinary process or action
+- to the extent necessary for taking lawful action in relation to the conduct that is the subject of the disclosure including disciplinary process or action

-- IBAC has determined that the disclosure is not a protected disclosure
+- where IBAC has determined that the disclosure is not a protected disclosure

-- where necessary for the purpose of the exercise of functions under the Act
+- where necessary to exercise the functions under the Act

-- for the purpose of a proceeding for an offence under a relevant Act or provision
+- for a proceeding for an offence under a relevant Act or provision

-- for the purpose of disciplinary process or action in respect of conduct that would constitute an offence
+- for a disciplinary process or action in respect of conduct that would constitute an offence

 The Act also prohibits disclosing information that is likely to lead to your identification unless permitted to do so in accordance with the Act.